thuongtuandang/Reinforcement_Learning/RL_LLM_Agent/README.md

 pip install openai==2.6.1

-Create a .env file:
+# Create a .env file:

 OPENAI_API_KEY=your_api_key

 OPENAI_MODEL=gpt-4o-mini

+# Train Q-learning model

+python train_rl.py

-python train_rl.py   # Train Q-learning model (model is saved at models/)
+The RL model is saved at models/

+It can fail, and in case it fails, you can change num_obstacles in train_rl.py (default 45)

-python main.py       # Watch the LLM agent play
+# Watch the LLM agent play

+python main.py